Transaction Rules

 Check:

-• Is the pattern in the actual bank description?
+• Is the matching text in the actual bank description?

 • Is there extra whitespace?